lau/calecto/README.md

 ```

 If you use a Calendar version earlier than 0.16, use Calecto version ~> 0.6.1
+If you use an Ecto version earlier than 2.1, use Calecto version ~> 0.16.0

 ## Super quick way to get started